Your basket is currently empty!

-The Antique Lowboy was an 18th century piece of period furniture originally used as a dressing table but now used as a good country side table.
-The antique Lowboy originally got its name as it is basically a low, small table.
-They were usually in English oak but occasionally you can see them in fruit-wood or walnut with one or two drawers on the front and solid brass decorative handles.
-The earliest examples from the Queen Anne period would have been standing on elegant cabriole legs and made from walnut or with spectacular figured oyster veneers.
-The Georgian period produced more simple country designs with turned legs and usually come with lots of lovely charm and character.
-Many of these designs were reproduced in the late Victorian and Edwardian eras in Mahogany timbers, with Chippendale influences like blind fretwork carvings and more intricate decorative handles.
-Have a look below at our lovely examples available for sale.
+The antique Lowboy was an 18th century piece of period furniture originally used as a dressing table but now used as a good country side table.
+The antique Lowboy originally got its name as it is basically a low, small antique table.
+They were usually in English oak but occasionally you can see them in Fruit-Wood or Walnut with one or two drawers on the front and solid brass decorative handles.
+The earliest examples from the Queen Anne period would have been standing on elegant cabriole legs and made from Walnut or with spectacular figured Oyster veneers.
+The Georgian period produced more simple country designs with turned legs.
+They usually come with lots of lovely charm and character and will display a real sense of history showing a beautiful patina.
+They are made of sound period peg construction and would look wonderful in a hall or living space.
+Many of these designs were reproduced in the late Victorian and Edwardian eras in Mahogany timbers.
+These would come with Chippendale influences like blind fretwork carvings and more intricate decorative handles.
+Have a look below at our lovely examples of antique lowboys for sale.

 This is an unusual 18th Century antique Low Boy with stunning quarter veneered Walnut.
 The drawer has pear shaped brass handles and it stands on Cabriole legs with pad feet.

 This 18th century Oak Low boy dates from the Early to Mid Georgian period ca. 1750.
 It is a real characterful piece with decorative brass handles, turned legs with cross stretcher.
 It is a good period piece and is of early pegged construction.

 This example is from the early 19th Century and comes with unusual drawer configuration along with Inlay chequer banding.